bprakashputta/Audio-Classification-Model-for-Vehicle-Identification/readme.md

 ## Audio Visualization

-To gain insights into the characteristics of our audio data, we have implemented a function called `plot_soundwave`.
+To gain insights into the characteristics of our audio data, we have implemented a function called `plot_soundwave` using librosa library and Mel-frequency cepstrum to extract features.
 This function allows us to visualize the sound wave of an audio file.

 By plotting the normalized sound wave, we can observe the amplitude variations over time.
 This visualization helps us understand the structure and patterns present in the audio data, which is crucial for feature extraction and model training.